PacificBiosciences/skera/docs/read-segments.md

 ## Segmented Reads

-Segmented reads (S-reads) are fragments cut out of the original read.
-The schematic above shows a read before and the fragments (Seq 1..4) after being split.
+A segmented read (S-read) is comprised of multiple fragments.
+The figure above shows an S-read with four fragments (Seq 1..4).

 ## Segmented read names